 The action plan can take many forms.
 Some counsellors prefer to make two action plans: the first is very short-term (informed by the client's immediate needs) and the second has a middle-term career objective (that includes going back to school, for example).
 Other counsellors create a professional action plan and a second, more personal plan (e.g., quit smoking, learn to express emotions) for each client.
 It's up to you to decide which approach will work best for your clients!

 1. WEEKLY ACTION PLAN TEMPLATE

-My Weekly Objectives Week of:
+Not

-My job search objectives Reached Not reached
+My job search objectives Reached reached

 1.

 2.

 3.

-Have I reached my goal?
-If not what can I do to reach it?

 Have I reached my goal?
 If not, what can I do to reach it?

 Client's signature:

 Counsellor's signature: